Course ObjectiveKnowledge: (a) To learn fundamental theories and methods for analysing

 LiteratureA selection of articles to be made available on Canvas.

-Target Audience2nd year CIS students: track
+Target Audience2nd year CIS students: tracks

 Additional InformationThis course is a prerequisite for the third year courses of the